 The master’s programme in Colonial and Global History at Leiden University offers the most in-depth and comprehensive programme on the history of colonialism and globalisation currently available in Europe.

-You will join a master in which you will explore the mutual interaction between the global and the local: between globalisation and regional processes of identity- and state-formation.
-In a highly stimulating and international academic environment, you will participate in the latest debates in the field of colonial and global history and you will contribute yourself to the progress of that field by investigating unexplored primary sources.
+During your studies you will explore the interaction between the global and the local such as globalisation and regional processes of identity and state formation.
 While the programme highlights the global connections and entanglements made by conquest, trade and migration, you will gain a comparative understanding of European imperialism and its impact on Asia, Africa and South America.

 Focus on Maritime History

 You can also choose to focus on Maritime History.
 Maritime history, a field which has enjoyed a real renaissance in the past two decades, encompasses humankind’s relationships to the seas and oceans of the world.
 Besides economic, political and nautical themes, there is a new attention to social and cultural phenomena and the relation between maritime and global history, and between maritime history and cultural heritage institutions.
 Leiden University is the only university within the Netherlands with its own master’s specialisation in Maritime History.

 During your studies you will have access to unique documentation centres and libraries specialising in Asia and Africa within easy reach of Leiden University – at the National Archives and the Royal Library in The Hague.